 - Build templates the right way: Create 3 templates (positive / neutral / negative) and require one personalized line that references the customer's specific comment.

-- Connect it to visibility: Pair review response ops with your local SEO and AI visibility plan: https://home.kaj-analytics.com/seo-geo-optimization.html
+- Connect it to visibility: Pair review response ops with your local SEO plan on the Visibility Systems page and keep GBP cadence aligned with the monthly playbook.

 If you want this implemented as a workflow (alerts + routing + response playbooks), explore our Speed-to-Lead implementation services.